Saethox/nixos-config/README.md

 My personal [NixOS](https://nixos.org/) configuration.

-> Mostly, I have no idea what I'm doing.
+> For the most part, I have no idea what I'm doing.

 Deploy the configuration with:
 ```sh